 Many hotels and cafes now offer WIFI to their customers free of charge.
 Just check when you go into a city cafe as sometimes there will minimal charge for WIFI, or you will have to make a purchase to get a WIFI code.

-If you are travelling outside of the EU, remember to turn data roaming off and use free wifi instead.
+If you are travelling outside of your home country, remember to turn data roaming off and use free Wi-Fi instead.
 You don’t want to end up with a hefty mobile phone bill when you get home.

-A way to monitor your spending on a city break is to use a pre-paid pre-paid, reloadable multi-currency travel card.
+A way to monitor your spending on a city break is to use a pre-paid, reloadable multi-currency travel card.
 You can load it in advance with your city break budget to spend on your travels.
+It’s definitely a must-have item on your city break packing list!

 it’s a super easy and convenient way to pay for your meals out, coffee shop trips and activities trip without having to worry about carrying lots of currency on you.